Nicky Jenkins & her passion for food

 Born and raised on a farm in Port Levy, Banks Peninsular, sustainability was a way of life, food was never wasted, fruit and veg were grown seasonally and the land was tended with care.

-These principals have stayed with Nicky and are deeply ingrained in the ethos of Kakariki Kitchen (Kakariki means green in Maori)
+These principals have stayed with Nicky and are deeply ingrained in the ethos of Kakariki Kitchen (Kakariki means green in Te Reo Maori)

 Her life changed when, in 2009 Nicky was diagnosed with Parkinson's Disease.
 Over time it became apparent that cooking in a fast-pace restaurant was neither desirable nor practical.
 Kakariki Kitchen enables Nicky to continue to cook and create delicious food.
 Her chutneys are a great addition to any table and the chilli, lime and ginger sauce has fans across the country.
-Her latest addition is a range of fresh curry pastes.
-The curries are fragrant, flavour packed and true to their origins.
-They are also incredibly easy to use
+Her latest addition is a range of spice blends.
+The blends are fragrant, flavour packed and true to their origin.
+They are also incredibly easy to use.

 As an innovator, Nicky connects her love of food with sustainability.
 Great care has been taken in the selection of ingredients and packing with minimal impact on the environment.

-Pictured here with her husband Aki (official taster) at their market stall at the Christchurch Farmers Market, which they attend every Saturday rain or shine.
+Pictured here with her husband Aki (official taster) at their market stall.

 QUALITY FROM LOCAL SOURCES

 Kakariki Kitchen is about creating a great world as well as great food.

 We strive to minimise our carbon footprint with dishes that match the seasons to ensure food is at its nutritious best.

 Our produce is sourced locally in Christchurch and surrounds, and, where possible, we use organic and free-range.